tobybreckon/zed-opencv-native-python/README.md

 ### References:

-If using this example in your own work (e.g _"... based on the implementation of REF..."_), please reference our related research work:
+If using this example in your own work (e.g _"... based on the implementation of REF..."_), please reference our related research work from which the default parameters for the Semi-Global Block Matching [Hirschmuller, 2007] approach were derived:

 - [Generalized Dynamic Object Removal for Dense Stereo Vision Based Scene Mapping using Synthesised Optical Flow](http://community.dur.ac.uk/toby.breckon/publications/papers/hamilton16removal.pdf) (O.K.
 Hamilton, T.P.
 Breckon), In Proc.
 International Conference on Image Processing, IEEE, pp. 3439-3443, 2016. [[pdf]](http://community.dur.ac.uk/toby.breckon/publications/papers/hamilton16removal.pdf)